maitosuoh/mafld-bibliometrics/README.md

 8. co-citation: citation analysis (Fig 4) and co-citation network analysis (Fig 5, 6)

 ## Acknowledgements
-The data analysis and visualisation was heavily dependent on the
+The authors acknowledge the developers and maintainers of the packages used in this study.
-Hierarchial edge bundling was  (https://r-graph-gallery.com/hierarchical-edge-bundling.html) The full list of packages are described in the supplementary material of the paper.
+Hierarchial edge bundling was implemented by adopting the code in The R Graph Gallery (https://r-graph-gallery.com/hierarchical-edge-bundling.html)
+The full list of R packages for data analysis and visualisation is described in the supplementary material of the paper.